karlomikus/theme/readme.md

 ## Theme setup

-Create new folder in your themes directory (default: public/themes) and add new theme.json file.
+Create new folder in your themes directory (default: public/themes) and add views folder (which will hold all your custom views) and theme.json file:
 This file contains information about a specific theme.

 ``` json